NYC-Camp/website/README.md

 -------------------------------

 ### Step 1 - Local Dev Setup:
 Setup your local dev environment.
-Ideally using the Vagrant-based approach set forth in Section 2 Below, or if preferable using the standard approach you’re comfortable with if you’re a more experienced developer.
+Ideally using the Vagrant-based approach set forth in Section 2 below.
 ### Step 2 - Pantheon Access:
 Get Pantheon access  (i.e., added to project, and getting the connection settings)